abailess/AARON/README.md

 # AARON
-Arduino code for a open source beam transmissometer
+Arduino code for a open source beam transmissometer and radiometer